danger/swift/README.md

 - Add an [API client for GitHub](https://github.com/danger/danger-swift/issues/17)
 - Improve error handling
 - Write docs for end-users with examples
-- Get some other projects using Danger Swift
-- Think about what a plugin infrastructure could look like (e.g. [Danger Swiftlint](https://github.com/ashfurrow/danger-swiftlint))
 - Look into the `Class SwiftObject is implemented in both [x], [y]` runtime error, [probably this](https://bugs.swift.org/browse/SR-1060)

 ### Dangerfile.swift